 - Do not use this drug on areas other than the underarm.

-- Do not get this drug in your eyes.
-If you get it in your eyes, it may cause large pupils and blurred eyesight.
+- Be sure this drug does not get in your child’s eyes.
+If it gets in your child’s eyes, it may cause large pupils and blurred eyesight.

 - Do not put on open sores or broken skin.